waimea-yheissner/300DTD-assessment/development.md

 ### 23/05/2024

-The admin will have a different log in, when the admin logs in the admin flow will look like this.
+The admin will have a different log in, the admin will be able to the users and delete, and add users, they can also delete booking if needed when the admin logs in the admin flow will look like this.

 ![Alt text](images/admin-flow.png)